dmora/python-mixin-json-rpc2/README.md

     pass

-Your handler is already providing the transport by extending the tornado websocket and is capable of RPC by mixin' in the RequestHandlerMixin form this library.
+Your handler is already providing the transport by extending the tornado websocket and is capable of RPC by mixin' in the RequestHandlerMixin from this library.

 Basic Usage
 -------